 How much does it cost?

-We offer a sliding scale of annual accreditation fees based on organisation size, which deliberately includes a low rate for smaller organisations to make it accessible.
+We offer a sliding scale of annual accreditation fees based on organisation size, which deliberately includes a low rate of £66 a year for organisations with fewer than 10 employees to make it accessible.
 Our fees are based on analysis of similar ethical accreditations and we feel that they compare favourably.
 All fees go straight back into supporting and developing the independent movement of businesses, organisations and people campaigning on the principle that a fair day's work deserves a fair day's pay.

 How do I become a Living Wage Employer?